 The Company's Board consists of six directors.
+All directors other than Mr. Griffiths are independent in accordance with the independence requirements set forth in the listing standards of the New York Stock Exchange.
 The Company's independent directors sit on all of the three primary committees.
 Therefore the Audit, Compensation & Management Development, and Nominating & Corporate Governance Committees are all comprised solely of independent directors.
 In addition, the Board selects a separate independent Lead Director.
 Currently, Mr. Rupp serves as the independent Lead Director.